kwant-project/kwant/doc/source/tutorial/tutorial2.rst

     :start-after: #HIDDEN_BEGIN_ehso
     :end-before: #HIDDEN_END_ehso

-This function takes two arguments: the first which is of type `~kwant.builder.Site`, from which you can get the real-space coordinates using ``site.pos``, and the value of the potential as a second argument.
-Note that we can use global variables to define the behavior of `potential`: `L` and `L_well` are variables taken from the namespace of `make_system`.
+This function takes two arguments: the first of type `~kwant.builder.Site`, from which you can get the real-space coordinates using ``site.pos``, and the value of the potential as the second.
+Note that in `potential` we can access variables of the surrounding function: `L` and `L_well` are taken from the namespace of `make_system`.

 kwant now allows us to pass a function as a value to `~kwant.builder.Builder`: